Updated August 2023

 Know the Weather.
 If it’s cloudy, you’re not going to see much.

 Find the Darkness.
 Light Pollution can really defeat a meteor shower.
-This is why the backcountry is the ideal viewing area but in the valley try heading out to Rainbow Park or Lost Lake Park.
+This is why the backcountry is the ideal viewing area but in the valley try heading out to Lost Lake Park.
 Anywhere with no streetlights, cars, houses etc is where you want to be.

 Dress warm.
 You may be laying there a while.
 A reclining lawn chair won’t hurt either.